Innovative technologies for easier and more cost-effective research.

 IMPORTANT!
 Before beginning the rNSET 70010 device technique, please read carefully the rNSET 70010 Instructions.

-The rNSET™ Device 70010 is manufactured in the USA by an FDA Registered Medical Device Manufacturer and ISO 13485:2003 registered company and is EtO (Ethylene Oxide) sterilization processed.
+The rNSET™ Device 70010 is manufactured in the USA, solely for ParaTechs Corporation, by an FDA Registered Medical Device Manufacturer and ISO 13485:2003 registered company and is EtO (Ethylene Oxide) sterilization processed.
 Patent Information: Non-Surgical Embryo Transfer Method and Apparatus, United States Patent 9,615,903.
 [PDF]

 • Catalogue # 70010

 • 10 Devices per Box (Devices are individually packaged with 1 speculum in each sealed pouch.)